MTFA/CohortEx/README.md

   - CohortExAnalysis.html (the results of R script)
   - pauaModel.png         (a graphical view of the model, to better understand the set of queries)

-This model supports parameterization, so differents studies can be made over Paúa model.
+This model supports parameterization, so differents studies can be made over Pauá model.
 Parameters are stored as registers in a parameter table and as a json file (identified by .jctx extension) which follows a json schema (cohortexV1.0.0.json).
 To edit parameters, there is the CohortEx Editor tool, a javascript application running as GitHub-Pages, with ablity to create/edit studies and blog pages.